-Every year there's a big focus on innovation at SXSW, and this year was no exception.
+Every year there's a big focus on innovation at SXSW, and 2017 was no exception.
 Eventbase was excited about the launch of Abby - the official bot in the SXSW Go mobile app.
 Abby delivered a casual, fun conversational-style user experience to help attendees navigate SXSW, find out what was happening around them and get timely answers to frequently asked questions.

 Powered by AI, Abby understood user preferences and context to better provide content, recommendations and information– adding a level of personalization for users.
 Questions ranged from “What keynotes are happening today?” to “Where can I find something to eat?”